bigfrog10/python-tutorial/README.md

 #### Chapter 7.
 Classes and Testing
 ___
 - Inheritance
-- Unit Tests
-- Mock
+- Pickle
-- Performance Tests
+- Unit Tests and Mock
-- Networkx & Graphviz & PyDot

 #### Chapter 8.
 More Classes
 ___